Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

         }
     ]
 }
 ```

-From this payload, to further use Data Exchange API, we would require two elements:
+From this payload, to further use Data Exchange API, you would require these two elements:

--  `exchange id` - the id of this exchange container.
-It is found under `results[0].id` (since we have just one element in results) and in above example it is "cad99e7f-4294-35de-96e5-c9b7a8bc332c";
+-  `exchange id` - the ID of this exchange container.
+It can be found under `results[0].id` (since we have just one element in the results), and in the above example, it's "cad99e7f-4294-35de-96e5-c9b7a8bc332c";
--  `collection id` - the id of the collection where the exchange data is stored.
-It is found under `results[0].collection.id` and in above example it's value is `co.cjm3cQPdRBGKft6IWqTDdQ`
+-  `collection id` - the ID of the collection where the exchange data is stored.
+It can be found under `results[0].collection.id`, and in the above example, its value is `co.cjm3cQPdRBGKft6IWqTDdQ`.

-These two elements are essential becasue all subsequent calls made through Data Exchange API will contain the path `v1/collections/{collectionId}/exchanges/{exchangeId}/`, plus the specific endpoints to retrieve assets, relationships, snapshots and so on.
+These two elements are essential because all subsequent calls made through Data Exchange API will contain the path `v1/collections/{collectionId}/exchanges/{exchangeId}/`, plus the specific endpoints to retrieve assets, relationships, snapshots, etc.

-However, the rest of the received payload contains already a lot of useful information:
+However, the rest of the received payload also contains a lot of useful information, such as the following:

-- the type of the exchange container is `autodesk.fdx.space:exchangecontainer-1.0.0`, which indicates that it is "Space" type item and should contain at least `attributes` and `components`.
+- the type of the exchange container set to `autodesk.fdx.space:exchangecontainer-1.0.0` which indicates that it's a "Space" type item and should contain at least `attributes` and `components`.
-- `attributes` are system specific properties, but can be and should be used to filter the item.
+- `attributes` are system-specific properties, but can and should be used to filter the item.

-	In above call we used the query string `filters=attribute.exchangeFileUrn=='$ITEM_ID` to identify the needed exchange container by the `exchangeFileUrn` attribute.
-NOTE: for now only filtering by `exchangeFileUrn` and `exchangeFileVersionUrn` attributes is allowed, but later it will be extended to all atributes and components, opening the road to workflows like "Give me all exchanges created using this `sourceVersionUrn`".
+In the above call, you used the query string `filters=attribute.exchangeFileUrn=='$ITEM_ID` to identify the needed exchange container by the `exchangeFileUrn` attribute.

+**NOTE:** For now, only filtering by `exchangeFileUrn` and `exchangeFileVersionUrn` attributes is allowed, but later, it will be extended to all attributes and components, opening the path forward to workflows like "Give me all exchanges created using this `sourceVersionUrn`."

--  `components` hold a more complex schema based properties.
-In above payload we can notice that it contains three properties:
+-  `components` hold more complex schema-based properties.
+In the above payload, you can notice that it contains three properties like the following:

-	1. `autodesk.fdx:source.acc-1.0.0` holding the information about the urn, version and location of the source file used to create the exchange.
+    1. `autodesk.fdx:source.acc-1.0.0`, holding the information about the URN, version, and location of the source file used to create the exchange.
-	2. `autodesk.fdx:contract.revitViewGeometry-1.0.0` holding the data regarding the exchange contract - in thiscase the name and id of the view within source file, used to create the exchange.
+    2. `autodesk.fdx:contract.revitViewGeometry-1.0.0`, holding the data regarding the exchange contract - in this case, it's the name and ID of the view within the source file used to create the exchange.
-	3. `autodesk.fdx:host.acc-1.0.0` holding the data regarding the name, id and location of the item pointing to the current exchange container.
+    3. `autodesk.fdx:host.acc-1.0.0`, holding the data regarding the name, ID, and location of the item pointing to the current exchange container.

-In [next tutorial](../2.Access_Data), we will see how to use the exchange container data to get the list of assets, relationships, snapshots and revisions.
+In the [next tutorial](../2.Access_Data), you can see how to use the exchange container data to get the list of assets, relationships, snapshots, and revisions.

-Please refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getrelationshipsyncurls-GET/?sha=forge_fdxs_master_preview)
+Refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getrelationshipsyncurls-GET/?sha=forge_fdxs_master_preview)